CDrummond/essentia-api/README.md

 repeats can happen.

 `norepalb` specifies the number of tracks where an album should not be repeated.
 This does not aply to 'Various Artist' albums.
-This is not also not a hard-limit, as if there are too few candidates then repeats can happen.
+This is also not a hard-limit, as if there are too few candidates then repeats can happen.

 `previous` may be used to list tracks to ignore (e.g. tracks that are already in